pawankkamboj/k8s-custom-metrics/README.md

 # k8s-custom-metrics

-Using prometheus adaptor as aggregating API server, it provide API "custom.metrics.k8s.io/v1beta1/", you can get more info at https://github.com/DirectXMan12/k8s-prometheus-adapter
+We can autoscale k8s object with prometheus metrics using prometheus adaptor as aggregating API server, it provide API "custom.metrics.k8s.io/v1beta1/", you can get more info at https://github.com/DirectXMan12/k8s-prometheus-adapter

 #- install prometheus using promethues operator